What are Options in Trading?

-- Types of Option
+- Advantages of Options

-- Advantages and Disadvantages of Option
+- Disadvantages of Options

 The contract size is the minimum quantity of the underlying asset that a trader can buy or sell using options.
 For instance, if a contract is for 100 shares, then to buy 500 shares, the trader will need to buy five such contracts.